- Written by Dr.Mehmet Demircioglu

 If the hair loss is not stable, a large surgery can create a strong hairline now but leave the area behind it thinning later.
 The result may look unnatural because the surgery solved today’s shape but ignored tomorrow’s pattern.

-This is why candidacy matters so much.
-Before surgery, I want to know whether the patient is truly a good candidate for a hair transplant, not just whether he wants one.
+Before surgery, I need to know whether the patient is truly a good candidate for a hair transplant, not just whether they want one.

 Medication can also change the plan.
 If medical treatment stabilizes native hair, the surgery may be smaller, safer, and more strategic.